AdobeDocs/commerce-admin.en/help/customers/refunds-customer-account.md

 ---
-title: Store Credit and Refunds in the Account Dashboard
+title: Refunds in the Customer Account Dashboard
+description: Customers can view the refund information associated with the order in their Customer Account Dashboard.
 ---

 {ee-feature}